 - The company has a branch in Tokyo, including Shinjuku and Shibuya.

-- SimsDirect – For Australian
+- Simify – For Australian

-The best thing about an eSIM Card is that your SIM Card won’t get lost in the mail, and you don’t need to wait for it to be delivered.
+The best thing about an eSIM card is that your SIM card won’t get lost in the mail, and you don’t need to wait for it to be delivered.
 If you run out of data, you can simply purchase another eSIM in Japan!

 But as it is a new product, most eSIM cards currently only support newer phone models.